PolBaladas/GAS-SheetsToPDF/README.md

 How to use it (test)
 --------------------

-Upload the Spreadsheet to your google drive.
-Better use this link : http://goo.gl/nM20k6 Also Upload the .doc template to your google drive or use the link : http://goo.gl/9WSzFh
+Upload the Spreadsheet from the link to your drive : http://goo.gl/nM20k6 Also Upload the .doc template to your google drive : http://goo.gl/9WSzFh

 The script should be in Spreadsheet>Menu>Script Editor.
 If it's not, then copy the code from sheetToPdf.js file and paste it in the SpreadSheet>Menu>Script Editor.